windingtree/wips/src/WIP-Draft - Community Development Fund.md

 1. Funding of a community treasury to be used to further protocol development.
 2. Increase decentralisation of token holdings to ensure fair governance.

 The point for (1) is obvious in that any community needs resources in order to develop.
-The most important point for this proposal is (2) as it in effect reduces the tokens held by the team, reducing their voting power and in doing so, decentralizes the voting power for the DAO.
+The most important point for this proposal is (2) as it in effect reduces the tokens held by the team, reducing their voting power and in doing so, reduces the voting power centralisation as Winding Tree is migrated towards a DAO.

 ### Voting Power Distribution

-As WindingTree progresses through it's DAO transition, the distribution of holdings is key to ensuring robust governance.
-Currently there are 7.1M tokens claimed for LIF2, with those tokens held by Foundation vesting contracts still not claimed on LIF2.
+As Winding Tree progresses through it's DAO transition, the distribution of holdings is key to ensuring robust governance.
+Currently there are 7.1M tokens claimed for LIF2, with tokens held by Foundation vesting contracts still not claimed on LIF2.
 Of these 7.1M tokens, approximately 6.5M belong to active investors monitoring their portfolio, with the other 0.6M belonging to the team and deployed in various liquidity programs and/or bounties/raffles.

 If there were to be no distribution to the *Community Development Fund*, the team would wield a voting power of approximately 3.3M, or nearly 33% of all active voting power.
 In a "simple majority" vote-counting case, this would require at least half of active investors to mobilise against the team.
 In keeping with the vision of being an inclusive protocol, favouring service providers and consumers, more voting power needs to be given to precisely that community.